PaulmannLighting/apis-saltans/hw/ARCHITECTURE.md

     C->>H: transmit(destination, datagram);
     H->>A: Message::Transmit;
-    H-->>C: transmission completion receiver;
     A->>D: transmit(destination, datagram);
-    D-->>A: transmit result;
+    D-->>A: HwResponse;
-    A-->>C: result through completion receiver;
+    A-->>H: HwResponse through command response channel;
+    H-->>C: HwResponse;
+    C->>R: await;
+    R-->>C: hardware transmission result;
 ```

 Each proxy call maps to one internal `Message` and one driver call.
 Destination-specific delivery
 semantics are represented by `zb_core::Destination`; the hardware abstraction no longer
 has separate unicast, multicast, and broadcast actor messages.

 The transmit path differs from other proxy calls at the response boundary.
-The first await only
+The first await sends
-confirms that `Message::Transmit` entered the actor inbox and returns its one-shot receiver.
-The
+`Message::Transmit`, waits for the driver to start the operation, and returns the driver's
-caller decides when to await that receiver for the driver's result.
-This lets the coordinator wrap
+`HwResponse`.
+The caller decides when to await that response for the deferred result.
+This lets the
-hardware completion together with a later ZCL or ZDP response without blocking the command handoff.
+coordinator wrap hardware completion together with a later ZCL or ZDP response without exposing the
+driver's concrete completion mechanism.

 ## Module Inventory